 Here are only several already proven real estate data scraping use cases:

-- Real estate aggregators heavily rely on the web scraping practice to gather vast amounts of real-time intelligence from numerous data sources and display it on their one-stop-shop website for consumers’ benefit.
+Real estate aggregators heavily rely on the web scraping practice to gather vast amounts of real-time intelligence from numerous data sources and display it on their one-stop-shop website for consumers’ benefit.

-- Product and service development is heavily backed by the web scraping practice.
-It allows to gather actionable knowledge and identify opportunities within the market.
+Product and service development is heavily backed by the web scraping practice.
+It allows to gather actionable knowledge and identify opportunities within the industry.
 For instance, OpenDoor, which is now valued at an astonishing $2 billion mark, leveraged data scraping practice, creating algorithms to provide “instant offers” for homeowners seeking to sell their property quickly.

 This is only the tip of the iceberg of how web scraping is already transforming the real estate industry.
 And, as the role of data scraping in the real estate industry is a relatively new concept, it is a given that there will be more use cases identified in the future, especially when collecting alternative data that has a direct impact on the industry.

-- Building an in-house data extraction mechanism that will have to be supported with proxies.
+Building an in-house data extraction mechanism that will have to be supported with proxies.
 In short, proxies are an essential part of web scraping process as it allows to collect data under numerous IP address from the desired public data sources successfully.

 Hopefully, by now, you have a decent understanding of how the real estate industry is being revolutionized by data scraping and mining practice.
 It is apparent that those who will adapt to never-ending technological advancements and harness data will have the best chance to set the pace in the industry.
 If you're interested in other industries, for example, food delivery, check out this page.